 7. Repeat steps 1 to 6 to capture a second dataset from another point of view to fully reconstruct the object.
 Capture as many datasets as needed to capture the object completely.

-3. (optional but recommended) In Tags coordinates file, click Browse... and select the *.csv file in which the tags that were used in the project and their corners are stored.
+3. In Tags coordinates file, click Browse... and select the *.csv file in which the tags that were used in the project and their corners are stored.
 The file can be downloaded from here.

-4. (optional but recommended) In Camera models file, click Browse... and select the camera database in: C:\Users\USER_NAME\
+4. In the Camera models file, click Browse... and select the camera database in: C:\Users\Your Username\

 5. In Output file, click Browse... and select the name of the output file and where it should be stored.

-6. In Format, select Pix4D project file (*.p4d) and make sure that Export image geolocation and orientation is selected.
+6. In Format, select PIX4D project file (*.p4d) and make sure that Export image geolocation and orientation is selected.
 PIX4Dtagger is able to compute exterior orientations based on the tag´s coordinates.
 These exterior orientations will be used as initial values during the standard PIX4D process and they will help in the reconstruction.

 7. Click Start to start exporting the project file.

 8. Repeat steps 1-7 for each dataset captured.